“I’m only one person” - younger Lynn used to say, with some measure of despair.

 Lynn Abaté-Johnson

-Inspirational Keynote Speaker, 2X International Bestselling Author, Global Business Consultant, Community Builder. biosite
+Queen Of Community, Inspirational Keynote Speaker, 2X International Bestselling Author, Global Business Consultant. biosite

 https://lynnabatejohnsonbook.com